tarunsaiks/Cyber-Notes-Repo/Linux/Day 3 - Command Line Continued.md

 ## Command-Line Editing

 Tired of reaching for the mouse?
+I always hate shifting between keyboard and mouse.
 Master these control key combinations for lightning-fast command-line editing!

 ```markdown
 | Keystroke | Action                          |